cseanburns/research-notebook/source/_posts/2013-07-19-lq-vol-1-issue-1-article-1-autoethnographric-study.markdown

 ---

 **Note:** The first article published in *The Library Quarterly* is titled "The Place of Research in Library Service."

-It was written by C. C. Williamson, who was affiliated with the School of Library Service, Columbia University.
+It was written by C. C. Williamson, who was affiliated with:

+**Affiliation:** The School of Library Service, Columbia University.

 **Note:** The author's name is listed at the end of the article and not at the beginning.